j-mikhail/whatsinaname/readme.md

 FALSE  TRUE
  1963   935
 ```
 Ultimately, our linear accuracy is 895 / 2898 = 0.3088337, or roughly 31%, compared to 32% for the Gaussian.
-At first glance, these numbers might seem low, but they must be contrasted against results from random chance, which would be approximately 1 in 25, or 4%, given equal probabilities for all classes.
+At first glance, these numbers might seem low, but they must be contrasted against results from random chance, which would be approximately 1 in 24, or approximately 4.2%, given equal probabilities for all classes.
 We can visualize these results using a confusion matrix heatmap, using our linear kernel as an example, but because of some trickery with how R factorizes its labels, we must apply an unfactor function:
 ```r
 unfactor <- function(obj) {
   unfactor <- as.numeric(levels(obj)[as.integer(obj)])